A Basic Torch Image Classification Example with the MNIST Dataset

-This example demonstrates how to deploy a basic Torch model and training class to AWS EC2 using Runhouse, and do the training.
+Deploy a basic Torch model and training class to a remote GPU for training.

 Next, we define a model class.
 We define a very basic feedforward neural network with three fully connected layers.